stiles/dodgers/README.md

 The data is sourced from the heroes at [Baseball Reference](https://www.baseball-reference.com/teams/LAD/2024-schedule-scores.shtml) and [Baseball Savant](https://baseballsavant.mlb.com/) and consolidated into unified datasets for analysis and visualization purposes only.
 The resulting site is a non-commercial fan project.

+## Automated tweets

+In addition to the data processing scripts, the repository contains scripts that generate and post daily updates to Twitter.

+- **Daily summaries**: The `scripts/23_post_daily_summaries.py` script fetches the latest team summary data and posts tweets about the team's overall performance, batting and pitching statistics.
+This is automated by the `.github/workflows/post_summaries.yml` workflow, which runs at different times throughout the day to provide timely updates.

+- **News roundup**: The `scripts/24_fetch_news.py` script fetches the top Dodgers-related headlines from the LA Times, Dodgers Nation and MLB.com.
+It then formats these into a single tweet.
+This is automated by the `.github/workflows/post_news.yml` workflow, which runs every day at 1 p.m.
+PT.

 ## How it works

 The repository includes numerous Python scripts that perform the following daily operations for team standings, pitching and batting, by season, including: